 I’m Brandon Schroeder, a safety speaker from Marion, IA.
-I’ve also been an electrician for 19 years.
+I’ve also been an electrician for over 20 years.
 On August 24, 2011, I survived an arc flash explosion that without a doubt should have killed me.

 I had a decision to make, and I made the wrong one.